irinCIT/BMS/README.md

 3. MySQL connection
 4. GUI

-#### THis project structure
+#### This project structure
 1. Documentation
 2. 2 Directories
-2.1 bms directory has the code which displays in terminal 2.2 pages directory has the code which displays in GUI
+2.1. bms directory has the code which displays in terminal 2.2. pages directory has the code which displays in GUI
 3. README.md file

 #### This project technologies